TEEC's Activities 2007-2017

-1. Go to the SHOP LOCALLY page of this website for the link to the new website devoted solely to the updated "Temple Business, Skills, Farms, and Services Guide" !
+Go to the SHOP LOCALLY page of this website for the link to the website devoted solely to the updated "Temple Business, Skills, Farms, and Services Guide".
 Hard copies are available at Temple's Library, Municipal Building, and Willard's Store.
-And 100 copies were distributed at the Annual Harvest Festival.
+And hard copies have been distributed at the Annual Harvest Festival.

 Energy Committee Activities - Summer 2007 - to Present are listed below the Link for Temple's Municipal Retrofit PowerPoint

 RGGI-Funded Deep Energy Efficiency Retrofit for Temple's Municipal Building, Fire Dept. and Mansfield Library - 2009-2010

 The RGGI - funded Upgrades and Deep Energy Efficiency Retrofit for Temple's Municipal Building, Fire Department, and Mansfield Library were a complete and extraordinary success!

 Exhaustive data analysis compiled for the FD and Municipal Building fuel usage for heating the buildings dropped from 2010-2011 by 85% !

 Here are some of the details from the retrofit:

 Installation of insulated R40 cool-vent roofing

 Our PowerPoint with photos from the retrofit is linked here --

 - Initiated Recycling Program for major town events (on